equinor/terraform-azurerm-web-app/examples/container-app/README.md

 # Container application example

-Terraform configuration which creates an Azure Web App for Containers with the following features:
+Terraform configuration which creates two Azure Web Apps for Containers with the following features:

 - Basic SKU (B1)
 - HTTPS only